5 Ways to Develop a Positive Partnership with Parents of Young Learners

 Susan Brown

-1. Communicate
+1. Communicate clearly and often

 After this first meeting, take the chance to talk to parents at the end of the class or whenever you need to.
 Often just a few words when they come to collect their child is enough for parents.
 You can also use a home/school book and write a few words or important messages.
 The child can take this home with them for their parents to see.

-2. Tell parents what their children are going to learn
+2. Share what children are learning

-3. Be honest
+3. Be open and honest

-Do you need Young Learner Lesson Plans?
+Looking for ready-made Young Learner lesson plans?
 Have a look at our Resource Packs:

-4. Allow children to take things home
+4. Let children take work home

-5. Reassure
+5. Reassure parents

 Final thoughts